springcomp/azure-functions-university/lessons/dotnet8/durable-functions/long-running/README.md

 lets users develop, run, host and manage functions in a highly scalable way.

-While functions are a great way to implement a _serverless_ architecture, most business processes will need to be composed with − and, somehow "orchestrate" − a set of multiple functions to achieve the desired result.
+While functions are a great way to implement a _serverless_ architecture, most business processes will need to be composed with − and, somehow, "orchestrate" − a set of multiple functions to achieve the desired result.

 Designing such highly-scalable, fault-tolerant business processes has its own set of challenges that can best be met by adhering to the following rough guidelines:

-- Favor stateless "pure" functions.
+- Favoring stateless "pure" functions.
+- Using checkpoints between steps in a business process.
+- Scheduling subsequent steps by sending a message into a queue.

 In the functional programming paradigm, a "pure" function is a stateless function that does not have side effects.
 Given a know set of input parameters, a "pure"